This is from the glory days of 2009. This period was during the great financial crisis. It seems similar to the Pandemic Response of 2020.

 Will Banks Follow?

-That is a darn good question, will banks lower their rates to consumers to reflect this change, or will it be business as usual?
-This drop may well be a temporary thing, so there may be no reaction by BMO, TD, Scotiabank or the other major Canadian banks.
+That is a darn good question.
+Will banks lower their rates to consumers to reflect this change?
+Or will it be business as usual?
+This drop may be temporary.
+Therefore, BMO, TD, Scotiabank, and the other major Canadian banks may not react.

 “Better get out my Dire Straits album, because if Money is For Nothing, I am going to be looking for the second part of that line.”